RTEMS/rtems-docs/user/tools/tester.rst

 * Failures (``failures``)
 * None (``none``)

-The mode is controlled using the command line option ``--log-mode`` using the values listed above.
+This mode is controlled using the command line option ``--log-mode`` using the values listed above.

 All